automl/CARP-S/README.md

     - If we use time as a budget, we need to check whether the hardware is the same.
 - [ ] Create `dispatch.py` checking if run already exists
 - [ ] Add slurm config
+- [ ] Write the temporary files actually to subdirs (don't know experiment id then though, only cluster id --> maybe logs subfolder?)
+- [ ] fix versions of packages
+- [ ] allow only running jobs with specified names/ resources (pyexperimenter modification?)
+- [ ] container registry?